-!PERU BY LOCALS is a group of great mountain guides that explored this trek long ago and the itinerary for you to enjoy.
+!PERU BY LOCALS is a group of great mountain guides that explored this trek long ago and put the itinerary together for you to enjoy fully.

->

-> The Ancascocha Hiking Machu Picchu is a spectacular trail that remains in the mountains known also as the Hidden Inca Trail or the Super Inca Trail that convines Soqma or Perolniyoc water fall, Ancascocha and part of the Classic Inca trail.
+The Ancascocha Hiking Machu Picchu is a spectacular trail that remains in the mountains known also as the Hidden Inca Trail or the Super Inca Trail that convines Soqma or Perolniyoc water fall, Ancascocha and part of the Classic Inca trail.
 It is less traveled and more rewarding path.
 It was listed as one of the world’s best hikes by National Geographic.

->

-> Along the way you will encounter Inca ruins, water fall, lakes, villages and snowcapped mountains of both main mountain ranges of Cusco, the Vilcabamba and the Urubamba mountain range.
+Along the way you will encounter Inca ruins, water fall, lakes, villages and snowcapped mountains of both main mountain ranges of Cusco, the Vilcabamba and the Urubamba mountain ranges.

->

-> This Ancascocha Hiking Machu Picchu is highly recommended for those who don’t like crowds.
+This Ancascocha Hiking Machu Picchu is highly recommended for those who don’t like crowds.
 It is where you find the solitude, just hearing the wind blowing in the campsites, bird calls during the hike, but you will also learn about the Incas while you hike with your guide, apart of hiking in the mountains you will be hiking over old Inca trail that once conected ancient villages

 The perfect journey for your vacations¡ contac us to our 24/7 number +51 989585967 or email us to firstname.lastname@example.org and join us on this espectacular journey to Machu Picchu.

 - Trek with our passionate local guides that hiked hundreds of times and guided Machu Picchu more than 1000 times